isomorphic-git/isomorphic-git/docs/mergeDriver.md

 If we were to merge `topic` into `main`, the `branches` array would look like: `['base', 'main', 'topic']`.
 In this case, the name `base` refers to commit `D` which is the common ancestor of our two branches. `base` will always be the name at the first index.

 ### MergeDriverParams#contents
 The `contents` array contains the file contents respective of each branch.
-Like the `branches` array, the first index refers to the merge base, the second refers to the branch being merged into, and subsequent indexes refer to the branches we are merging.
+Like the `branches` array, the first index always refers to the merge base.
+The second index always refers to the branch we are merging into, i.e. 'ours'.
+Subsequent indexes refer to the branches we are merging, i.e. 'theirs'.

 For example, say we have a file `text.txt` which contains:
 ```
 original
 text